Cliques and a new measure of clustering: with application to U.S. domestic airlines: Empirical Results on Air Transport Networks

-The general rule behind the construction is as follows: we create a complete $K_b$ subgraph and then build a ``chain'' of $n-b$ nodes attached to one of the nodes in $K_b$.
-As $n$ increases, the number of complete subgraphs of order no more than $b$ does not change (for instance, there are four triangles and one 4-complete subgraph in Figure \ref{fig:counterexample}).
+As $n$ increases given $b$, the number of complete subgraphs of order no more than $b$ does not change (for instance, there are four triangles and one 4-complete subgraph in the lollipop graph $L(4 ,n-4)$ of Figure \ref{fig:counterexample}).
 Furthermore, increasing $n$ after a certain point will only add paths of length $b$ to the denominator of $C(b)$, and no other spanning trees (e.g. $b$-stars).
-It is easy to show that
+For $L(4, n-4)$, we have already seen that